-TiO_2 prices followed a similar pattern with prices, which had been falling, beginning to rise from a low in the middle of 2016 of $\[\in \]$ 2017, and then to $\[\in \]$ 2.80 by the end of 2017.
-In 2018, the price peaked at just under $\[\in \]$ 3 in 2Q, before coming off a bit and averaging $\[\in \]$ 2.8 in the 4Q.
+TiO2 prices followed a similar pattern with prices, which had been falling, beginning to rise from a low in the middle of 2016 of €2 per kg to €2.25 at the beginning of 2017, and then to €2.80 by the end of 2017.
+In 2018, the price peaked at just under €3 in 2Q, before coming off a bit and averaging €2.8 in the 4Q.
 The price fall continued into the beginning of 2019 and is widely expected to stabilise for the remainder of the year.

-Raw material costs for impregnating business are around a third of revenues; two-thirds for décor paper business To some extent, changing raw material prices only impacts the timing of profitability.
+To some extent, changing raw material prices only impacts the timing of profitability.
 Price increases will be passed on with a lag, and falling prices likewise.
 All Neodecortech's competitors are impacted in the same way, and there is unlikely to be any product substitution in the short term.
 Clearly, over the longer term, if prices were to rise disproportionately, this could have a structural impact on the demand for décor paper, but we are not expecting such a shift.